Drea1989/Odie_robo_assistant/README.md

 #### Users data

-MySQL
+MySQL for user data and link to profile image ID for authentication.

 #### Non Structured Data

 MongoDb is the platform of choice.

-commons sentenses and enhancement DB will stor information on how this data is catalogued to facilitate improvement for later training.
+commons sentences and enhancement DB will store information on how this data is catalogued to facilitate improvement for later training.

 ### Path Planning

 #### face tracking

-use camera pan and tilt to keep the face at the centre of the image
+use camera pan and tilt to keep the face at the center of the image.

 #### object following

-follow a target object(can be a person) using motion
+follow a target object(can be a person) using motor controlling

 #### Search